The Truth About Screen Time For Toddlers

 Below is an outline of how much screen time you should allow your child to be exposed to depending on their age:

 Less than 2 years: None at all

 5-17 years: No more than 2 hours a day

-When we have conversations about screen time, we don’t just mean passive screen time like watching a TV show or a movie, we also mean active screen time like playing games and social media.
+When we have conversations about time spent in front of electronic devices, we don’t just mean passive screen time like watching a TV show or a movie, we also mean active screen time like playing games and social media.

 Did you know that Mark Zuckerberg and Bill Gates did not let their young children use social media?
-In fact, there is a trend across the tech world that saw many of Silicon Valley’s biggest, brightest minds advocate for social media (and screen time) abstention for children.
+In fact, there is a trend across the tech world that saw many of Silicon Valley’s biggest, brightest minds advocate for social media abstention for children.

 Because social media can be detrimental to the mental health of children.
 This is no surprise given that social media is programmed to be addictive, makes us compare our lives to others, and allows bullies the opportunity to harass 24/7/365.

 In the age of lockdowns and remote learning/working, interacting on a screen can be more common than interacting in real life.

 While common sense needs to be exercised when it comes to your child and screens, try not to let them exceed their recommended daily limit.
 If you have any questions about screen time and children, make sure to get in touch with us!
 We’ve witnessed the impact this has had on children over the years and we would be happy to share our knowledge with you.